cameronblandford/markov/README.md

 print(m.generate_text(string="some sample text")) # generates text from a string

 m.generate_text(file="example.txt",resolution=2,output_size=100) # outputs 100 words,
-# and each word is chosen by looking up the two previous word (2-token lookback).
+# and each word is chosen by looking up the two previous words (2-token lookback).

 ```

 ### Features

+* Choose how much lookback you want with the `resolution` (int) variable.
+* Choose whether you want to use words or letters as your tokens with `words=True` or `letters=True`
+* Choose whether you want to preserve newlines from the source text in your ouput with `preserve_newlines` (boolean).
+* Choose whether you want to consider capitalization when adding items to the corpus with `case_sensitive`

 ### What Is It?